Keempee de Leon: Career

-Keempee de Leon started his career in the entertainment industry in 1988 via the Viva Films film I Love You 3x a Day, where he was paired with Gelli de Belen and worked with soon-to-be-co-host of Eat Bulaga!, Jimmy Santos.
+He started his career in the entertainment industry in 1988 via the Viva Films film I Love You 3x a Day, where he was paired with Gelli de Belen and worked with soon-to-be-co-host of Eat Bulaga!, Jimmy Santos.
 Soon after, he became a regular fixture in three TV shows: Eat Bulaga!, That's Entertainment and Agila.

 In April 1989, he signed his first recording contract with OctoArts International (now PolyEast Records).

 In 1990, he was a subject of a tug-of-war between Regal Films and Viva Films when Regal got Keempee to appear as lead role in the romantic comedy movie Romeo Loves Juliet opposite Aiko Melendez.
 In the end, Keempee chose to remain with Viva Films and signed a contract.
 In 1992, he was launched as a junior action star via the movie Jesus dela Cruz at ang mga Batang Riles with Ana Roces as his leading lady.
 The action film was a mild success and it was followed up with Blue Jeans Gang with Dennis Padilla and Leah Orosa as co-stars.
 However, unlike Batang Riles, Blue Jeans Gang was a flop at the box-office.

-Keempee openly admitted to the public in 1993 that he became a victim of drug abuse and as a result, he underwent rehabilitation at New Beginnings in Sucat, Parañaque.
+De Leon openly admitted to the public in 1993 that he became a victim of drug abuse and as a result, he underwent rehabilitation at New Beginnings in Sucat, Parañaque.
 Despite this however, he managed to finish two big movies before he went on sabbatical.
 The two big movies were: Viva's Sana'y Ikaw na Nga with Christopher de Leon and Vina Morales, and Alyas Batman en Robin with dad Joey de Leon.
 After his rehabilitation, he became a member of Victory Christian Fellowship while resuming his stalled showbiz career in 1994.

 He had his biggest break on TV by playing a leading role in GMA's Villa Quintana with Donna Cruz as his leading lady.
 He is a former VIVA contract star along with other members of That's Entertainment with Donna Cruz, Jessa Zaragosa, Vina Morales and others.
 He became Best Drama Actor for Villa Quintana in Star Awards for television.
 He was also a co-host in GMA Supershow from 1995 to 1997 and a gag performer in IBC 13's Goin' Bayabas, a remake of the '80s gag show Goin' Bananas in 1998.